archmageakai/gikoru/README.md

 # GIKORU !!!!
 ![](https://booru.gikopoi.com/_images/1675480a36b6a1c8cbb815a1fa9fd93b/184%20-%20gikoru.png)

-# Recommended to save Gikoru to your home directory

-### Files in main directory
->gikoru.py - run this to generate site\
->new_content.py - this will put an html file in drafts, edit your file in drafts, and when ready make line 1 read POST\
->www.py - akai uses this to move his public directory to ~/www , for his own purposes of push and pulling to deploy his site\
->to do list.txt - a to do list\
->README.md - you're reading it now

 ### Directories explained

 >drafts : this folder is is where drafts are stored, new_content.py sends files here.\